yung lean is all grown up

 Good shouts.
 You've said before that Yung Lean is a persona that you've created.
 Do you feel like it's actually just you now?

 Is that because you've become that more confident person?

-I was sixteen and rapping about doing coke, and then I started actually doing coke and… it's pretty much that.
-I felt like it was fun to create a character and then after a while you sort of become the character and realise that it's you; everything you're saying, however you try to patch it up, everything from Oreo Milkshake to Warlord is based on true events.
+I was 16 and rapping about doing coke, and then I started actually doing coke and… it's pretty much that.
+I felt like it was fun to create a character and then after a while you sort of become the character and realize that it's you; everything you're saying, however you try to patch it up, everything from Oreo Milkshake to Warlord is based on true events.
 It's all happened.
 It'd be very hard to make all this stuff up.
 I wish there was someone else behind this project… a bigger plan.
 Because at the end of the day it's just me and that's kind of sad.